Oriental Witches: Overview

-Strenuous practice began to pay off and in 1955 the team won the first victory in All-Japan Women's Corporate 9-player Volleball Championship and also won the victory in the National Sports Festival of Japan.
-Totally the team won 3 titles.
+Strenuous practice began to pay off and in 1955 the team won the first victory in All-Japan Women's Corporate nine-player Volleyball Championship and also won the victory in the National Sports Festival of Japan.
+In total the team won three titles.

-In 1958, the team assumed the hegemony in 5 tournaments, which no team could accomplish previously.
+In 1958, the team assumed the hegemony in five tournaments, which no team could accomplish previously.

-Daimatsu who dominated national tournaments turned his eyes upon world.
-But there was a big problem.
-The difference between 9-player system and 6-player system.
-Japan had been adopting the 9-player system.
-On the other hand, the international rules required the 6-player system.
+Daimatsu, who dominated national tournaments, turned his eyes upon the world, but the difference between the nine-player system and six-player system was significant.
+Japan had been adopting the nine-player system.
+On the other hand, the international rules required the six-player system.
 Daimatsu had to think it over.
-In 1958, Nichibo Kaizuka switched from 9-person system to 6-person system.
-The team aimed at 1960 FIVB Volleyball Women's World Championship and continued strenuous practice.
+In 1958, Nichibo Kaizuka switched from the nine-person system to six-person system.
+The team aimed for the 1960 FIVB Volleyball Women's World Championship and continued strenuous practice.